Jeff Steiner's Americans in France.

 AttractionsBattle of Agincourt (Azincourt)

 The Battle of Agincourt, spelled Azincourt by the French took place on the 25th of October 1415 in Northern France near the villages of Agincourt and Trame-court.
-This battle between the English lead by King Henry V and the French lead by the Constable d'Albret was a total victory for the English who were outnumbered by almost 6 to 1.
+This battle between the English lead by King Henry V and the French lead by the Constable d'Albret was a total victory for the English who were vastly outnumbered.

 You can easily see the museum and tour the battlefield in a few hours.
 Agincourt is accessible from the A26 or A16 Autoroutes and is a few hours from Calais.